def-mycroft/zero-lift-simulator/docs/prompt4_implement_alpha_sim.md

 ***

-# Prompt for Codex prompt4 – Follow-up to "pink-walk 44320cd6"
+# Prompt for Codex prompt4 – Follow-up to "wandering-marmot 3897c21d"

 Implement the first end-to-end "alpha" simulation and create a minimal logging utility.
 The core classes (`Simulation`, `Lift`, `Agent`, and the event subclasses) are already in place.

 ## Alpha Simulation
 - Add a function `run_alpha_sim(n_agents: int, lift_capacity: int, cycle_time: int) -> dict` in `zero_liftsim/main.py`.